Voting starts on December 3 at www.globalmarketeroftheyear.com. Winner to be announced in January 2021 in partnership with The Drum

-WFA has unveiled the shortlist for the 2019 Global Marketer of the Year, featuring global marketing leaders from Burger King, Diageo, Grab, Johnson & Johnson, L’Oréal and Procter & Gamble.
+WFA has unveiled the shortlist for the 2020 Global Marketer of the Year, featuring global marketing leaders from General Mills, Huawei, Mattel, Mars, Procter & Gamble and Restaurant Brands International.

-An expert jury of 14 media and marketing leaders considered more than 30 nominations names as part of the shortlisting process, with each judge nominating their top six.
+An expert jury of 14 marketing industry leaders considered more than 30 eligible names as part of the shortlisting process, with each judge nominating their top six.
 The six marketers with the most votes have been shortlisted.

 The shortlist includes:

-All six have demonstrated outstanding leadership in the three key areas on which the award is judged:
+All six have demonstrated outstanding leadership in the last 12 months in the three key areas on which the award is judged: